·

 2. About your token

-For zero token exposure: set `FRESHJOTS_TOKEN` in your shell profile first (one line — `export FRESHJOTS_TOKEN="mn_…"` in `~/.bashrc` or `~/.zshrc`), reload the shell, then paste the prompt.
+one line — `export FRESHJOTS_TOKEN="mn_…"` in `~/.bashrc` or `~/.zshrc`, reload the shell, then paste the prompt.
 The prompt detects the already-exported value and skips the paste step entirely — the token's value never enters the chat.

-If you don't have it set, the prompt will ask you to paste your `mn_…` token into the chat once.
-That paste briefly lives in this session's transcript, which the freshly-installed hook then auto-archives as your **first** note in `claude_sessions`.
+**Otherwise**, the prompt will ask you to paste your `mn_…` token into the chat once.
+That paste briefly lives in this session's transcript, which the freshly-installed hook then auto-archives as your **first** note in `ai_sessions`.
 The note is private to your Fresh Jots account, but if you'd rather your token not sit in your own archive, **delete that one note after setup** — every session after it is token-free.

 3. The prompt